DHP-stottepakke/pages/pages/dmp_knowledge_base/5_sharing_preservation.md

 Indicate where the data will be deposited.
 If no established repository is proposed, demonstrate in the DMP that the data can be curated effectively beyond the lifetime of the grant.
 It is recommended to demonstrate that the repositories policies and procedures (including any metadata standards, and costs involved) have been checked.

 There may be several rounds of selecting data for preservation in a project.
 Criteria to consider: quality of the data (e.g. discarding failed experiments), how difficult would it be to re-create the data, technical feasibility/storage costs for retaining large amounts of raw data (e.g. instead keeping only processed data), limited reuse value (e.g. raw data to transparently document the research process with little reuse value).
-Particulary if large data volumes are deleted, this should be described.
+Particulary if large data volumes are deleted, this should be described in the DMP.

 It is desirable to publish all central datasets in research data repositories by end of the project.
 Criteria for selection for trustworthy repositories should be applied and it should briefly be lined out how the criteria are met.
 If there is unpublished data remaining at the end of the project, a preservation plan needs to line out who is responsible for the data, and where and how long the data will be kept.